Environmental Science BSc (Hons) Degree Apprenticeship

 On this course, you'll learn to investigate, monitor, evaluate and understand environmental systems and to predict and respond to environmental challenges.
 You will analyse environmental samples in the lab, such as investigating water quality or measuring metal contamination in soils.

-We are ranked No.4 in the UK for Geography in the Guardian University Guide 2025.
+Top 10 in the UK for Geography, The Guardian University Guide 2026.

 Field trips and practical skills